Getting Started With OCaml

 module Git_store = Irmin_git_unix.FS.KV(Irmin.Contents.Json)

-These examples are using Irmin.KV, which is a specialization of Irmin.S with string list keys, string branches and no metadata.
+These examples use Irmin.KV, which is an Irmin.S specialisation with string list keys, string branches, and no metadata.

 The following example is the same as the first, using Irmin_mem.Make instead of Irmin_mem.KV: